Interim CTO

 You need an interim CTO when the seat can't stay empty

-The cost of operating without technology leadership isn't always visible immediately — but it compounds fast.
+The cost of operating without technology leadership isn't always visible immediately - but it compounds fast.
 Engineering decisions stall.
 Investor conversations hit a wall.
-The team loses direction.
+The team loses direction - or growth outruns what your stack, org, and delivery rhythm can still carry without an executive owner

 Your CTO has left - suddenly or with notice